 How much sourdough starter do I put into my dough?

-The amount of starter in a recipe is usually between 10%-30%.
-The amount that you put in the dough depends on the fermentation speed that you want to archive.
-The more you put in the dough the faster the fermentation will be.
+The amount of starter in a recipe is usually between 10% and 30%.
+The amount you put in the dough depends on the fermentation speed you want to achieve.
+The more you put in the dough, the faster the fermentation will be.

-So if you are working at warm temperatures you will probably want to use less sourdough starter.
-If you are working at colder temperatures you’d probably want to go high.
+So, if you are working at warm temperatures, you will probably want to use less sourdough starter.
+If you work at colder temperatures, you’d probably want to go high.
 My go-to amount is 20% when working at a common room temperature of 21°C/70°F.

 How much salt do I put in?